Static vs dynamic payment routing: pros & cons compared

 Think of yourself as a logistics operator.
 Your freight is your transactions.
 If you pick a map, draw a route for your cargo to be delivered, and follow it strictly no matter what, that will be static routing.
 A tree topples onto your road, and you can’t make the delivery anymore.

 Static payment routing implies sending transactions to payment providers through manually configured routes.
 These routes are fixed and unresponsive to any occurrences.
 With static routing, if your pre-defined route becomes unavailable, you can’t process transactions and therefore lose sales.
+The main drawback is that static routing uses a default static route.

-Setting up various dynamic routing rules paves the way for continuity of your operations, leading to an increase in approval ratios.
+Setting up various dynamic routing rules paves the way for the continuity of your operations, leading to an increase in approval ratios.
 For instance, our intelligent routing engine can select the best route based on multiple parameters, such as card issuer/type/brand, country, currency, amount, date & time, etc.

-Static vs dynamic routing: what’s the difference?
+Static routing vs dynamic routing: what’s the difference?

 Static routing is often considered an outdated option, unsuitable for modern realities.
-Nevertheless, it may be helpful for cases when you need to establish strict rules and use only selected merchant accounts to process particular transactions.
+Nevertheless, it may be helpful when you need to establish strict rules and use only selected merchant accounts to process particular transactions.
 That’s why static routing is also called rule-based.
 Still, this option is hardly scalable.
 With the growth of your business, the complexity of rules will also increase.
 Moreover, you’ll have to maintain and update them manually.

 How Corefy’s smart routing capabilities can help optimise your operations?

-Corefy’s smart routing engine maximises payment performance and enables the highest success rates by optimising all incoming and outgoing transactions in real-time.
+Corefy’s smart routing engine maximises payment performance and enables the highest success rates by optimising all incoming and outgoing transactions in real time.
 With this tool on board, you can quickly implement and alter various flow strategies, such as:

 - Optimisation by fees.
 Corefy can dynamically determine the optimal route based on a transaction fee value.
 The real-time monitoring of fees and currency conversion rates helps to optimise all transactions and ensure the least-cost payment routing.
 Our cost analytics will help you reorganise the flows most optimally.